 Corrosion pitting defection is a critical issue in the maintenance of aircraft.
 Near-field microwave nondestructive techniques have been successfully used for defection of corrosion under paint.
 In this paper a comparison between several different millimeter wave probes is made for the detection and evaluation of corrosion precursor pitting under paint at Ka-band and V-band.
 Since the pittings investigated here are very small in size, spatial resolution and sensitivity of the probes are critical issues.
 If is shown that modified open-ended rectangular probes namely, tapered waveguide and dielectric slab-loaded waveguide probes provide high resolution and sensitivity for the detection and evaluation of very small pittings under paint.

-S. Kharkovsky et al., "Comparison of Near-Field Millimeter Wave Probes for Detecting Corrosion Pit under Paint," Proceedings of the 21st IEEE Instrumentation and Measurement Technology Conference, 2004.
-IMTC 04, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+M. T. Ghasr et al., "Comparison of Near-Field Millimeter Wave Probes for Detecting Corrosion Pit under Paint," Proceedings of the 21st IEEE Instrumentation and Measurement Technology Conference (2004, Como, Italy), vol. 3, pp. 2240 - 2244, Institute of Electrical and Electronics Engineers (IEEE), May 2004.

 Electrical and Computer Engineering